sailpoint-oss/developer.sailpoint.com/docs/extensibility/rules/idn_rule_utility.md

 If this source has already been aggregated before the account search configuration was created, a non-optimized aggregation must now be performed to seed the new attribute data for all existing accounts.

-At this point, the configuration exists to promote attributes on any new/changed account that comes into IdentityNow.
+At this point, the configuration exists to promote attributes on any new/changed account that comes into Identity Security Cloud.
 These attributes and their associated values are stored for use in custom rules.
 Each account that exists on either of these sources will now have a new attribute called “promotedEmailAddress”. _The value of this attribute will be the value of `mail` if it is the Active Directory Source or `emailAddress` if it is the Workday source._

 ## Create Rules that Can Be Used to Query the Newly Created Attribute values